OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-01.md

 ## 2 Timothy 1:2

-To Timothy, my beloved son:
+To Timothy, my dear child:
-Grace, mercy, and peace from God the Father and Christ Jesus our Lord.
+May you receive grace, mercy, and peace from God the Father and Christ Jesus our Lord.

 ## 2 Timothy 1:3